lmeadors/xppio/README.md

 	Customer customer = xppIO.toObject(input);

 See the trick there?
 You do have to tell xppio that when it sees the <customer> element that it needs to create an instance of the Customer class.
-Acceptable for me.
+Acceptable for me, but what if you don't want to do that?
+What if your class is called MyCustomerIsCoolerThanYours?

+Not a problem - using the same XML as the previous example, you can do this:

+	final MyCustomerIsCoolerThanYours actualCustomer = new MyCustomerIsCoolerThanYours();
+	xppIO.populate(actualCustomer, input, "/customer");

+So, there, we're taking an existing object, and saying that starting at the /customer node of the XML data, it will map to a MyCustomerIsCoolerThanYours object.

 Now, what happens if you get the xml from someone and it has extra stuff in it?
 Like this: